harker-c/opsmaru-docs/src/content/docs/infrastructure/aws/ssh-keys.md

 ---
 title: SSH Keys
-description: Managing your ssh key in aws console.
+description: Managing your ssh key in the AWS console.
 ---

-This guide shows you how to import your ssh key into your aws account.
+This guide shows you how to import your ssh key into your AWS account.

-Let's begin by browsing to the EC2 screen of your AWS console.
-Once on the EC2 dashboard look on the sidebar you'll see the `Key Pairs` section.
+Let's begin by going to the EC2 screen of your AWS console.
+Once on the EC2 dashboard, look at the sidebar and you'll see the `Key Pairs` section.

 ![Key pairs](../../../../assets/infrastructure/aws/key-pairs.png)